chryzsh/DarthSidious/building-a-lab-with-esxi-and-vagrant.md

 #### 5. Verification

 The VM should now be shut down and we want to verify that everything works as intended.

 * Go to VM -&gt; Manage -&gt; Clone -&gt; Full clone and make a full clone of the VM. \(Takes ages\)
 * Boot the clone and verify that everything was set correctly.
 * Shut down and delete the clone
 * Make a copy of the VM you have fixed and put it in the `boxes` folder.
+* Rename the folder to Server2016 or whatever name you prefer.
-* If you are short on disk space, delete the original VMs downloaded from Vagrant cloud.
+* If you are short on disk space, delete the original VMs downloaded from Vagrant cloud and/or clones.

 ## Deploying VMs with Vagrant